Mangrove forest

-Mangrove forests, also called mangrove swamps, mangrove thickets or mangals, are productive wetlands that occur in coastal intertidal zones.
-Mangrove forests grow mainly at tropical and subtropical latitudes because mangroves cannot withstand freezing temperatures.
-There are about 80 different species of mangroves, all of which grow in areas with low-oxygen soil, where slow-moving waters allow fine sediments to accumulate.
+Mangrove forests, also called mangrove swamps, mangrove thickets or mangals, are productive wetlands located in tropical and subtropical intertidal zones.
+Approximately 80 mangrove species exist, all adapted to areas where slow-moving water allows for the deposition of fine sediment and low-oxygen soil conditions.
+These trees cannot endure freezing temperatures, which restricts their distribution to warmer climates.

-Many mangrove forests can be recognised by their dense tangle of prop roots that make the trees appear to be standing on stilts above the water.
-This tangle of roots allows the trees to handle the daily rise and fall of tides, which means that most mangroves get flooded at least twice per day.
-The roots slow the movement of tidal waters, causing sediments to settle out of the water and build up the muddy bottom.
-Mangrove forests stabilise the coastline, reducing erosion from storm surges, currents, waves, and tides.
-The intricate root system of mangroves also makes these forests attractive to fish and other organisms seeking food and shelter from predators.
+Their distinct, stilt-like roots allow the trees to slow the movement of tidal waters, causing the settlement of suspended sediments and acting as a protective barrier to reduce coastal erosion.
+These roots also provide an important habitat for many species.

 Mangrove forests live at the interface between the land, the ocean, and the atmosphere, and are centres for the flow of energy and matter between these systems.
 They have attracted much research interest because of the various ecological functions of the mangrove ecosystems, including runoff and flood prevention, storage and recycling of nutrients and wastes, cultivation and energy conversion.
 The forests are major blue carbon systems, storing considerable amounts of carbon in marine sediments, thus becoming important regulators of climate change.
 Marine microorganisms are key parts of these mangrove ecosystems.
 However, much remains to be discovered about how mangrove microbiomes contribute to high ecosystem productivity and efficient cycling of elements.